 Will USW offer the Professional Policing degree?

-In line with requirements laid out by the College of Policing, the University of South Wales is applying to become an approved centre to deliver the new BSc (Hons) Professional Policing.
-This is a lengthy and detailed process that involves quality assurance and validation events.
+In line with requirements laid out by the College of Policing, the University of South Wales applied for and has been successful in becoming an approved centre to deliver the new BSc (Hons) Professional Policing.

 Why choose Professional Policing study at USW?

 We have taught BSc (Hons) Police Sciences for 15 years.
 This degree has been constantly updated in consultation with police forces, so its content is similar to the proposed BSc (Hons) Professional Policing.
 This means we already teach key components of the new curriculum, such as cyber-enabled crime, community policing, counter terrorism and protecting the vulnerable.

 The new College of Policing BSc (Hons) Professional Policing degree also has capacity for universities to include their own ‘value added’ elements, USW students can therefore benefit from our long-standing provision, experienced staff and professional facilities.

 Our students will continue to benefit from close working and partnerships with police constabularies and will be supported by tutors and mentors throughout their degree.